-COLUMBUS, Ohio — Ohio's archery season for hunting white-tailed deer opens later this month with hunters reminded of hunting permit changes.
+COLUMBUS, Ohio — Ohio's annual weeklong period for hunting white-tailed deer with guns has begun.